ptarmiganlabs/qs-jwt/README.md

 There are a few different variants to consider when creating JWTs for Qlik Sense:

 - Will the JWT be used with client-managed Qlik Sense (=Qlik Sense Enterprise on Windows, QSEoW) or with Qlik Sense cloud?
 These use JWTs with slightly different structure inside.
 - Do you already have a crypto certificate with an associated key pair, or do you need to create one first?

 qs-jwt currently supports creating JWTs for QSEoW, but Qlik Sense Cloud support is around the corner.
-The certificate question is handled though: qs-jwt can either use an existing certificate/key or create new ones.
+The certificate question above is handled though: qs-jwt can either use an existing certificate/key or create new ones.

 ## QSEoW: Create JWTs using existing certificate and private key files

 ![qs-jwt using existing cert and key files](./docs/img/qs-jwt-existing-cert-file-1.png "qs-jwt using existing cert and key files")

-If you already have a certificate with associated key pair (PEM encoded) those can be used to sign the created JWT.
+If you already have a certificate with an associated private key (PEM encoded), that key can (proably) be used to sign the created JWT and the certificate used in the QSEoW virtual proxy configuration.

 An example could be if Qlik Sense is running in Azure/Google Cloud/Amazon EC2 and you use their various feature for handling secrets and certificates.
 A certificate and key value pair can then be created and stored there and then used with qs-jwt.

+You could in theory also use the certificate/key created as part of every QSEoW installation, but that is generally not recommended except for testing purposes.
+Much better and more flexible to have a cert/key dedicated for JWT creation and authentication.

 ### Create a certificate using openssl